top of page

 • Builds Bridges: By sharing aspects of your personal journey and cultural heritage, you create a connection between your past and your new home.

-Below is an example of a pepeha urutau crafted by someone who is tangata Tiriti.
-Notice how it weaves together elements from both Aotearoa and the immigrant’s heritage:
+Below is an example of a pepeha urutau crafted by someone who is tangata Tiriti and born overseas.
+Notice how it weaves together elements from both Aotearoa and the immigrant’s heritage

 This example illustrates how you can acknowledge your origins, education, and the places that have shaped your life, while respectfully situating yourself in your new community.